yWorks/yfiles-neo4j-basic-demo/README.md

 # yfiles-neo4j-basic-demo
-Shows how to use yFiles for HTML and Neo4j in a web based single page app to visualize database contents.
+Shows how to use yFiles for HTML 2.2 and Neo4j in a web based single page app to visualize database contents.

 This repository serves as a reference for a demo that can be used as a guideline for creating single page web application that render a visualization of [Neo4j](https://www.neo4j.com) database contents using the [yFiles for HTML JavaScript graph drawing library](https://www.yworks.com/yfileshtml). __You cannot run or test the demo without a yFiles for HTML library or without a Neo4j database just by cloning this repository.
 This repository is meant as a reference for the sources in [this posting](https://medium.com/neo4j/neo4j-graph-visualization-like-a-pro-18651963ebd4) and [the corresponding YouTube screencast](https://youtu.be/ABixtyDjcKc), only.__

-The demo was scaffolded using the [yeoman generator for yFiles apps](https://www.npmjs.com/package/generator-yfiles-app) using the following settings:
+The demo was scaffolded using the [yeoman generator for yFiles apps](https://www.npmjs.com/package/generator-yfiles-app) for yFiles for HTML 2.2 using the following settings:

 ```
 ?
 Application name Neo_yFiles
 ?
 Path of yFiles for HTML package C:\Path\to\your\yFilesForHTMLPackage
 ?
 Path of license file (e.g. 'path/to/license.js') C:\Path\to\your\yFilesForHTMLPackage\demos\resources\license.js
 ?
 Which kind of yFiles modules do you want to use?
 ES6 Modules
 ?
-Which modules do you want to use? yfiles/algorithms, yfiles/layout-hierarchic, yfiles/view-component, yfiles/view-editor, yfiles/view-layout-bridge
-?
 Which language variant do you want to use?
 ES6
 ?
-Which webpack version would you like to use?
-4.x
-?
 What else do you want?
-WebStorm/PHP-Storm/Intellij IDEA Ultimate Project files
+Use yfiles-typeinfo.js Visual Studio Code
 ?
-Which package manager would you like to use? yarn
+Which package manager would you like to use? npm
 ```
 See [this YouTube screencast](https://youtu.be/Pj0yd1iFp9g) on how to scaffold a yFiles for HTML powered application with yeoman.